cmarkh/blockbreaker/README.md

-Just a bouncing ball running in the terminal at the moment.
+Brick Breaker running in the terminal.

+To use run `go install github.com/cmarkh/brickbreaker`

+Work in progress.